Two-Play/Crafty-Discord-bot/README.md

     - COMMANDS
     - TERMINAL
     - PLAYERS
-    > INFO: I don't know if the permissions are correct, but you can try it out.
+    > [!IMPORTANT]  I don't know if the permissions are correct, but you can try it out.
 If it doesn't work, please let me know.
     You can also use the "ALL" permission, but this is not recommended for security reasons.
 7. Enter a name for your user token (for example, "Crafty Bot Token")
 8. Click on "Create" to generate the user token